Offensive Behaviour and Affray Charges Withdrawn

 Weak evidence against accused plea negotiation, charge withdrawn

-Prior to the trial beginning, the defence for RHB sent representations to the prosecution noting that there was no video evidence of RHB actively participating in the throwing of rocks.
-The representations also pointed out that RHB at all times appeared to be a periphery member of the group, and his only action appears to be pulling the other group members away from the scene.
+Prior to the trial, our defence team submitted representations to the prosecution highlighting the lack of evidence against RHB’s participation in throwing rocks.
+Our submissions noted that RHB appeared to be a periphery member of the group and that his only action was to pull others away from the scene.

-As a result of these representations, the prosecution withdrew the charge of affray, and the charge of offensive behaviour was dealt with by way of a plea of guilty.
-On sentencing for the offensive behaviour, RHB was given a non-conviction order conditional on him completing a 12-month good behaviour bond.
+As a result, the prosecution withdrew the charge of affray, and the court dealt with the charge of offensive behaviour through a plea of guilty.
+On sentencing for the offensive behaviour, RHB got a non-conviction order conditional on him completing a 12-month good behaviour bond.